syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/installation/offline-installer/how-to-install.md

 ### Command Line Uninstallation

-Syncfusion&reg; Essential Word can be uninstalled silently using the Command Line.
+Syncfusion&reg; Essential&reg; Word can be uninstalled silently using the Command Line.

 1. Run the Syncfusion&reg; Word installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.
 2. The file syncfusionessentialword_(version).exe file will be extracted into the Temp directory.